kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 ### 5. Connect Nexys 4 DDR

-* The least significant 7-segment decoder counts cycles from 0 to F
+* The four digit counter counts from 0000 to FFFF

+### 6. Generate memory configuration file

+*